Cities of Fairytales | Faculty-led Program

-The Cities of Fairytales program combines intensive reading, lecture, studio art practice (design, photography, drawing and painting), group discussions, field trips, and art and design projects giving students the opportunity to learn and understand contemporary European society.
-The bohemian allure and fairytale features of Prague make it a perfect destination for students to immerse themselves in culture, arts and contemporary society.
+The bohemian allure and fairytale features of Prague make it a perfect destination for students to immerse themselves in culture, arts, and contemporary society.
 Students will be able to explore Prazsky hrad (Prague Castle), experience a hearty dinner at a classic Czech tavern and spend time wandering the Old Town Square, gape at The Old Town Hall and Astronomical Clock.
 The magnificent imperial city of Vienna encapsulates amazing architecture from Baroque to "golden" Art Nouveau with over a hundred museums beaconing centuries of art and culture.
 Students will be able to walk in the footsteps of the Habsburgs, explore Ringstrasse, visit the splendid Belvedere Palace and stroll down the Danube.
-Students will get to ride the Giant Ferris Wheel, walk St. Stephen's Cathedral and climb the Danube Tower.
-Budapest, the "Queen of the Danube," is extremely rich in history, culture and natural beauty.
-From the Roman ruins over neo-baroque and turkish baths to hundreds of museums, galleries, and basilicas.
+Students will get to ride the Giant Ferris Wheel, walk St. Stephen's Cathedral, and climb the Danube Tower.
+Budapest, the "Queen of the Danube," is extremely rich in history, culture, and natural beauty.
+From the Roman ruins over neo-baroque and Turkish baths to hundreds of museums, galleries, and basilicas.
+The faculty-led program combines intensive reading, lecture, studio art practice (design, photography, drawing and painting), group discussions, field trips, and art and design projects giving students the opportunity to learn and understand contemporary European society.
 Students are expected to read and participate in on-site presentations.
 In addition, students are expected to complete a daily journal of their cross-cultural observations and finalize their experience with a creative Art & Design show at Weber Gallery and a final journal report (an analytic reflection paper and/or project), which addresses the significant issues covered in the course.
-Students successfully completing the course requirements will earn 6 s.h. credit in ART 313 Western Art & Culture: Cities of Fairytales (meets Goal 6 and Goal 8) and ART 398 Creative Practices: Exhibition Design.
+Students successfully completing the faculty-led program requirements will earn 6 credits in ART 313 Western Art & Culture: Cities of Fairytales (meets Goal 6 and Goal 8) and ART 398 Creative Practices: Exhibition Design.

-Students must be able to walk between 8 to 10 miles per day and be able to stand for periods of time.
+Students will be expected to walk between 8-10 miles per day, and stand/walk in museums.
+There are occasionally stairs/inclines.
 There will be several places we are visiting that are hilly or have stairs and may not be wheelchair accessible.

 - Prague, Czech Republic